 Marble Cow Sculpture

-Address: Highway 114 at Rochelle Road, Irving, Texas (TX), USA
+Address: Highway 114 at Rochelle Road, Irving, Texas TX, USA

 Located at the top of Bluebonnet Hill, Irving's Marble Cow Sculpture stands as a memory of the Las Colinas ranchlands that were once a predominant feature of the area.
 The monument features five marble cows which were designed and sculpted by artist Harold Clayton.